CAIJ-UW/ATIP-OCR/README.md

 ```

 #### Step six: copy the pathname of the folder you downloaded, unzipped, and saved in step one
 We need to obtain the full directory pathname of the folder that you downloaded, unzipped, and saved in step one.
-This is a copy of the repository and contains the sample ATI/FOI disclosures and scripts we will need to run the Tesseract OCR engine.
+This is a copy of the repository and contains the sample file and scripts we will need to run the Tesseract OCR engine.
 To obtain the exact pathname to this folder, simply open the folder on your computer, click the gear wheel at the top of the window, and select the "copy as Pathname" option from the list.
 This will copy the full pathname to your clipboard.

 ![](Screen_Shots/Pathname.png)